capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/encrpypt.md

 };
 ```

-Under the hood the `secretNftEncryptAndUploadFile()` does the following code.
-You can simply replace it:
+Under the hood the `secretNftEncryptAndUploadFile()` executes the following code.
+It utilizes another user-friendly atomic helper,`encryptFile()`, that you can use at your convenience to encrypt the content of your Capsule, for example.
+You can simply replace the helper by this piece of code:

 ```typescript showLineNumbers
 ...